sounak07/backend-engineering/DDIA/chapter_3.md

 This algorithm ensures that the tree remains balanced: a B-tree with n keys always has a depth of O(log n).
 Most databases can be accommodated in a 4 level block mostly if the branching factor is set as per requirement.

 ##### Making B-trees reliable

+One problems with B-Trees are complicated write and update operations.
+Suppose while trying to add a new value if a page is split, the parent also needs to be updated with the ref of the children.
+This is a complicated operation, incase the database breaks it will end up with corrupted index.
+To avoid this, B-Tree uses something called WAL (write ahead log), the WAL is a append only binary stream where every modification needs to be added before committing it to the B-Tree.
+This way is then used to restore data in case of a database crash.
+One common issue is concurrency.
+Multiple threads can cause race conditions in the B-Tree causing it to go in an inconsistent state.
+To avoid this latches (lightweight locks) are used on B-Trees.
+Its simpler in log-structured case because its append only and overwrites gets removed on compaction.

+#### Comparing B-Trees with LSM Trees

+##### Advantages of LSM

+One of the issues with B-Tree is that the number writes are higher then LSM which can incur more cost and a probability of space wastage is higher due to unused space is pages.

+##### Downsides of LSM

+- Expensive compaction can effect the reads and writes on the LSM.
+Compaction runs in background but the disk has limited resources.
+- Another issue with compaction could be high throughput effecting the compaction which will cause in the increase of segments and eventually increasing the reads times needing to read through a lot of segments.
+- Another advantage of B-Tree is unique keys which might not be the case in LSM if compaction is not performed properly.